The Aperiodical logo

 Read more…

-In this series of posts, we’ll be featuring mathematical podcasts from all over the internet, by speaking to the creators of the podcast and asking them about what they do.
-We spoke to John Bailer and Rosemary Pennington, the hosts of the podcast Stats + Stories.
+In this series of posts, we’ll be featuring mathematical video and streaming channels from all over the internet, by speaking to the creators of the channel and asking them about what they do.
+We spoke to Stephen Welch, of Welch Labs, which among many other projects runs a YouTube channel of maths and science videos.

 Read more…